-In this post, we’ll share details about this Mary Poppins-themed expansion to the United Kingdom pavilion, concept and poster art of the area, and offer some commentary about what this means for World Showcase.
+Walt Disney World has announced the first-ever Mary Poppins attraction, slated to come to Epcot’s United Kingdom pavilion as part of a Cherry Tree Lane expansion.
+In this post, we’ll share details, concept and poster art of the area, and offer some commentary about what this means for World Showcase.
+(Updated July 16, 2020.)

 If those rumors remain accurate, the planned Mary Poppins attraction is a spinner.
 At the time, we believed this meant something a la Dumbo, but we’re now inclined to believe it’s more likely (again, assuming that rumor is still accurate–and it’s very possibly not) to be a carousel or small Ferris Wheel.